smartcontractkit/smart-contract-examples/ccip/cct/hardhat/README.md

 #### Description

-Deploys a new token pool (Burn & Mint) and transfers ownership to a Safe multisig wallet.
-This task allows you to deploy a token pool that manages a specific token and assign ownership to a Safe account.
+Deploys a Burn & Mint token pool via a Safe multisig wallet and transfers ownership to the Safe.

 #### Usage